isomerpages/moe-acjc/_academics/Subjects/Economics.md

 • The National Economy, which includes analyses of macroeconomic problems and policies.

-The syllabus document may be accessed at this&nbsp;[link](https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/alevel/2020syllabus/8823_y20_sy.pdf).
+The syllabus document may be accessed [here](https://www.seab.gov.sg/docs/default-source/national-examinations/syllabus/alevel/2023syllabus/8843_y23_sy.pdf).

 ### ECONOMICS H2 (Syllabus 950)